VigneshVSV/thing-control-panel/README.md

 # Thing Control Panel

-Admin control panel in React for things implemented with [`hololinked`](https://github.com/VigneshVSV/hololinked).
-Allows developing of server backend or test properties, actions and events.
+Admin control panel in React for "Things" implemented with [`hololinked`](https://github.com/VigneshVSV/hololinked) or having a standard WoT Thing Description with HTTP protocol binding.
+Suitable for development of server backend, test properties, actions and events or generic use purposes to interact with the Thing.

 ### Installation